 Babysitting also available on request.

 Cheeca Lodge has two restaurants, The Atlantic’s Edge for fresh local seafood and prime steaks is also open for breakfast and lunch each day.
 Limoncello for Italian fare and Nikai Sushi Bar are open for dinner only.
 The Tiki Bar is open all day for drinks and snacks.
 In room dining also available.

 Family swimming pool, salt water snorkeling lagoon, Jacuzzis, Cheeca Spa and Fitness center with lap pool (adults only) and classes (additional charge), 1200 ft private beach, boutiques, Par 3 Pitch and Put 9 hole golf course, 6 tennis courts, hobie cat sailboats, kayaks, bicycles, snorkeling, windsurfers, Camp Cheeca.

 The following facilities are complimentary: WiFi, valet parking, tennis court times, racquets and balls, golf green fees and equipment, DVD in room movies, sea kayaks, fishing rods, shade cabanas for beach chairs, in room water and coffee, daily newspapers and local phonecalls as well as local transportation within 2 miles of the property.

-There are many local activities that can be arranged including environmental tours, family fishing trips, private boat excursions to Cape Sable, Flamingo and Everglades National Park, deep sea fishing and back country fishing.
-Scuba diving, swimming with dolphins and the local Theatre of the Sea.
+There are many local activities that can be arranged including environmental tours, family fishing trips, private boat excursions to Cape Sable, scuba diving, flamingo and Everglades National Park, deep sea fishing and back country fishing.

 Location & Directions